mariannactx/design-patterns-ts/docs/patterns/behavioral/strategy.md

 - What: it creates a family of algorithms that can be exchanged, that is, using one family member in place of another, depending on the needs of those who use them.
 - When: many classes do the same thing in different ways.
-- Cons: when the family of algorithms is to big, communication costs can be a problem.
+- Cons: when the family of algorithms is too big, communication costs can be a problem.

 ## Generic diagram